DTS-And-Eaglepoint-Funding/MailClientAutoConfig/README.md

 # MailClientAutoConfig
-PHP script to help serve Outlook [autodiscover.xml](https://msdn.microsoft.com/en-us/library/cc463896%28v=exchg.80%29.aspx) as well as Mozilla [autoconfig](https://developer.mozilla.org/en-US/docs/Mozilla/Thunderbird/Autoconfiguration) files.
+PHP scripts to help serve Outlook [autodiscover.xml](https://msdn.microsoft.com/en-us/library/cc463896%28v=exchg.80%29.aspx) as well as Mozilla [autoconfig](https://developer.mozilla.org/en-US/docs/Mozilla/Thunderbird/Autoconfiguration) files.

 Instead of making your users manually configure their email clients, you can publish the necessary settings on a web server.
 Several popular mail clients support this feature and will automatically configure based on an email address and a password.